sustainabilityproject/sustainandgain.fun/README.md

 The project is set up as a typical Django project.
 Most directories are Django apps, which handle different parts of the application's functionality.

+### A typical Django app
+Most of our project's directories are Django apps.
 A typical Django app is set up like this:
 ```
 │   admin.py            Defines which models in this app are editable from the admin page.
 │   forms.py            Define forms which are relevant to this app's models.